I was scared. I should have been thrilled, but I was scared.

 It is not enough for your technical VP just to be strong technically.
 You need your technical VP to have good business sense too.

-But what happens if your cofounder(s) challenge the wrong decisions, and they can’t be convinced, despite all your best efforts, to support what you do?
-Inevitably, you will have problems if there are too many disconnects between you and your cofounder(s).
+But what happens if your co-founder(s) challenge the wrong decisions, and they can’t be convinced, despite all your best efforts, to support what you do?
+Inevitably, you will have problems if there are too many disconnects between you and your co-founder(s).
+This was the problem that I had with John.

 Jeroen quickly became someone that I could rely on for useful feedback on many business decisions beyond engineering.
 That’s a huge bonus.
 And…